 Actions You Can Take During a Heart Attack

-If you think you may have heart disease, or be at risk for a heart attack, consult your primary care physician or visit UPMC’s Heart and Vascular Institute.
+If you think you may have heart disease, consult your primary care physician or visit the UPMC Heart and Vascular Institute website.

 Editor's Note: This article was originally published on , and was last reviewed on .